michelesr/thesis/src/ccba.md

 - managing decompression of incoming requests and compression of responses
 - caching the responses for reuse (disabled in development environments)

-The routing of requests consists in the following rules:
+The routing of requests (Figure 3.3) consists in the following rules:

 - requests related to the new user interface are forwarded to *HarpJS* server using the http protocol